Practicalities of Training

 Personal therapy

 Students must undertake a personal therapy with a registered therapist who fulfils The Bowlby Centre criteria for training therapists and stay in therapy at least until Registration.
-They must be in therapy twice a week from the start of the course and (usually) have had at least one year of individual adult psychoanalytic psychotherapy prior to the start of the course.
+They must be in therapy twice a week in Year one, decreasing to once a week from Year 2 onwards until registration.
+They usually have had at least one year of individual adult psychoanalytic psychotherapy prior to the start of the course.

 Work with clients

 From the time they are approved as a Psychotherapist-in-Training, Bowlby Centre trainees work with clients.
-Their training client must be seen at least twice a week for at least two years.
-Students cannot qualify without having seen a minimum of six clients, including one of 18 months duration and one of at least 2 years.
+Their training client must be seen at least twice a week for at least eighteen months.
+Students cannot qualify without having seen a minimum of seven clients, including two of 18 months duration.
 The Centre may refer suitable clients to trainees as well as to registered members via The Blues Project and Special Projects which offer low cost therapy to people on benefit or a low wage.
 Our referrals team aims to refer at least two clients to each trainee.

 Supervision

 Weekly supervision is required from the beginning of clinical work until registration.
-The trainee must work with two supervisors, one for a minimum of two years and the second for a minimum of six months.
+The trainee must work with two supervisors, one for a minimum of eighteen months and the second for a minimum of six months.

 Written work and course attendance